HoldenFolk/scanner-mobile-app/README.md

 # Configuring Environment

+In order to set up your environment these steps were followed.
+Alternativlely, check the official [React Native Guide](https://reactnative.dev/docs/set-up-your-environment) to see the most recent guide.

 ### Android:

-In order to set up your android environment on windows these steps were followed.
-Alternativlely, check the official [React Native Guide](https://reactnative.dev/docs/set-up-your-environment) to see the most recent guide.

 #### Prerequisite:
 Make sure you have installed Node 18 or higher and JDK 17 on your machine.
 The official React team recommend using chocolately to install these